-When it comes to support for feminism, there are men who support the movement and its values.
+When it comes to supporting feminism, there are men who support the movement and its values.
 Some men are even quite outspoken in their support.
-But it seems a larger contingent of men do not hold such views and are opposed to feminism.
+But it seems a larger contingent does not hold such views and are opposed to feminism.

-A first reason is because misogyny does exist.
-There are indeed men who do not want equal rights for women (4).
-Some men view women as being inferior to them and have no qualms about the fact that women do not have equal rights (5).
+First, because misogyny exists.
+There are men who do not want equal rights for women (4).
+Some men view women as inferior to them and have no qualms about the fact that they do not have equal rights (5).

 Some men who reject feminism are motivated by their religious beliefs.
 They feel that the values feminists hold to are in conflict with the way they believe God created man and woman and the roles God gave to them.